-- JAM Meeting Time: 12:00 p.m. (same)
+- Wednesday, 12:00 p.m.

 Dear Fellow Michaelonians,

-From the beginning, our vision for JAM is to offer all of the services a job seeker would receive at an outplacement center.
-We have been able to achieve that goal thanks to many talented volunteers who include HR leaders, career counselors, business owners, and so many others.
-In addition to weekly workshops, we provide a Job Seeker’s Guide (220 pages, 15 sections), JAM LinkedIn group (1,060 members), resume reviews, one-on-one mentoring, mock interviews, career counseling, special workshops, and pastoral care/counseling.
+From the beginning, our vision for JAM was to offer all of the services a job seeker would receive at a career transition/outplacement center.
+We have been able to achieve that goal thanks to many talented volunteers, who include HR leaders, career counselors, recruiters, business owners, and so many others.
+In addition to weekly workshops, we provide a Job Seeker’s Guide, JAM Linkedin group (1,500 members), resume reviews, one-on-one mentoring, mock interviews, career counseling, special workshops, and pastoral care/counseling.

 I know God used JAM in my journey – and I thank you for being available to His calling.
 I really needed this group as I watched employment opportunities disappear.
 I so appreciate the innovative ideas I heard in the meetings and workshops that helped me feel more confident in this job market.
-I will confirm, I do believe that God’s plan unfolds in His timing.
-It has been tough trusting God for our needs over the past several months.
+I will confirm—I do believe that God’s plan unfolds in His timing.
+It has been tough trusting God for our needs over the past months.

 - In addition, since most job seekers find employment by networking, you can provide valuable support by offering to meet with them and help them expand their networks.